MrEgggga/deltarune-anki-deck/README.md

 # DELTARUNE Chapter 1 Japanese -> English Anki deck

-this is the source code for an anki deck i made, including the code i used to generate all the notes from the dialogue files. you can download the deck [link go here!!].
+this is the source code for an anki deck i made, including the code i used to generate all the notes from the dialogue files. you can download the deck [here](https://ankiweb.net/shared/info/669075646).

 ## limitations